What is a Translator?

 - Manage work schedules to meet deadlines

-- Render spoken ideas accurately, quickly, and clearly.
+- Render spoken ideas accurately, quickly, and clearly

 Translators must read the original language fluently but may not need to speak it fluently.
 They usually translate only into their native language.
 Nearly all translation work is done on a computer, and translators receive and submit most assignments electronically.
 Translations often go through several revisions before becoming final.
-Translators services are needed in many different subject areas.
+Translating services are needed in many different subject areas.
 Although these workers often do not specialize in any particular field or industry, many focus on one area of expertise.

 What is the workplace of a Translator like?